 - Plaques and Trophies: Each winning entrant will receive one award plaque at no charge.
 Each Best of Festival winning entrant will receive one award trophy.
 Additional plaques and trophies may be ordered after the convention.

-- Exhibition: Winners are expected to attend the 2020 BEA Convention in Las Vegas to exhibit their entry.
+- Exhibition: Winners are expected to attend the 2021 BEA Convention to exhibit their entry.
 Winners are responsible for all costs associated with attending the convention including airfare, housing, meals, and BEA conference registration.
 If the lead author is not able to attend another member of the projects creative team should be sent to represent the production team.
 Failure to send a viable representative from the entry’s team may result in the withholding of the cash award.